ISO 14001 Certification

 - Expanded legal compliance requirements

 - Risk-based planning and controls – the earlier version had no mention of this.
 The latest edition mentions that risks need to be determined so that the EMS can achieve the goals and can be continually improved upon.
-The organization also needs to address the risks identified and take actions to mitigate them.
+The organization also needs to address the risks identified and take action to mitigate them.

 - New documentation required